Request A Free Visitor Guide

 Golden leaves shine the spotlight on breathtaking views.

 Often hailed as Arizona’s capital of autumn, Flagstaff is a leaf peeper’s paradise.
-To experience the season at its most exhilarating, visitors flock to the trails around 8,000 feet elevation; where large stands of aspen trees steal the show with their quaking leaves glowing like liquid sunshine.
+To experience the fall colors at their finest, hit the hiking trails and climb to 8,000 feet in elevation; where large stands of aspen trees steal the show with their quaking leaves glowing like liquid sunshine.

-Those interested in absorbing the scenery by foot might consider hiking some of Flagstaff’s prominent trails.
+Take in the fall scenery on foot might by hiking some of Flagstaff’s most popular trails.
 There are many trails, ranging in difficulty, which will provide stunning views of the changing landscape.
-Some of these trails include Wilson Meadow, Aspen Nature Loop and Bismarck Lake.

 Located in Hart Prairie, Wilson Meadow is brimming with meadows and aspen groves in an open landscape.
 The lavish amount of nature, including fields of wildflowers and grasslands, ensures incredible sights of the foliage.
 This trail comes in at two miles round-trip, making it a wonderful option for those with minimal hiking experience and for those with children.